 An output is a required component within an analytic.
 Outputs perform different actions including storing features, sending features to a stream layer, issuing an alert or notification, or even actuating IoT device behavior through a cloud provider IoT hub.

-Choosing an output format
+Choose an output format

 When writing to certain output types, you can choose the desired format for output features.
 Options can include delimited text, JSON, EsriJSON, GeoJSON, shapefile, or Parquet.
-Below are the different output types that allow you to choose the desired format for output features:
+Below are the output types that allow you to choose the desired format for output features:

 Differences between real-time and big data analytic outputs

 Real-time analytics emit each message to an output individually, as it is processed.
 This is because real-time analytics perform processing on each individual message as it is received.
-Consider for example, a Feature Layer (new) output configured in a real-time analytic.
+Consider, for example, a Feature Layer (new) output configured in a real-time analytic.
 Each time an event is ingested, processed, and sent to the output, a new feature is either added or used to update an existing feature in the feature layer.

 Big data analytics emit messages to analytic outputs once processing for the entire analytic is complete.
 This is because big data analytics perform batch analysis and processing on stored data.
-Consider for example, a Feature Layer (new) output configured in a big data analytic.
+Consider, for example, a Feature Layer (new) output configured in a big data analytic.
 Once processing is complete, typically all records are added or used to update existing features in the feature layer at once.

 Implications of output rate and quantity